PSLmodels/OG-Core/docs/book/content/theory/equilibrium.md

+(Chap_Eqm)=
 # Equilibrium

 ## [Steady-State Equilibirum](#Chap_SSeqlb)

 In this chapter, we define the stationary steady-state equilibrium of the `OG-USA` model.
-Chapters \ref{Chap_Demog} through \ref{Chap_MarkClr} derive the equations that characterize the equilibrium of the model.
+Chapters {ref}`Chap_Demog` through {ref}`Chap_MarkClr` derive the equations that characterize the equilibrium of the model.
 However, we cannot solve for any equilibrium of the model in the presence of nonstationarity in the variables.
-Nonstationarity in `OG-USA` comes from productivity growth $g_y$ in the production function {eq}`EqFirmsCESprodfun`, population growth $\tilde{g}_{n,t}$ as described in Chapter \ref{Chap_Demog}, and the potential for unbounded growth in government debt as described in Chapter \ref{Chap_UnbalGBC}.
+Nonstationarity in `OG-USA` comes from productivity growth $g_y$ in the production function {eq}`EqFirmsCESprodfun`, population growth $\tilde{g}_{n,t}$ as described in Chapter {ref}`Chap_Demog`, and the potential for unbounded growth in government debt as described in Chapter {ref}`Chap_UnbalGBC`.

 We implemented an automatic government budget closure rule using government spending $G_t$ as the instrument that stabilizes the debt-to-GDP ratio at a long-term rate in {eq}`EqUnbalGBCclosure`.
-And we showed in Chapter \ref{Chap_Stnrz} how to stationarize all the other characterizing equations.
+And we showed in Chapter {ref}`Chap_Stnrz` how to stationarize all the other characterizing equations.

 ### [Stationary Steady-State Equilibrium Definition](#SecEqlbSSdef)